OpenPhysProject/OpenPhys/app/content/HowToAddLessonCode.md

 OER.Views.MoreParticles = OER.Views.MoreParticles || {};

-7. change line 7, replace lessonRoute with the route property of the related data file, as above, and changing the NavCardRoute with the route property of related entry in contentMapData.
+7. change line 7, replace lessonRoute with the route property of the related data file, as above, and changing the MapCardRoute with the route property of related entry in contentMapData.
 ```
 OER.Views.MoreParticles.MakeAParty = Backbone.View.extend({
 ```